FredPont/CompareFootprintLists/Readme.md

 CompareFootprintLists compare two files footprint lists obtained with [File Footprint Lister](https://github.com/FredPont/FileFootprintLister)

 # Quick start
-Important : the comparison is based on file names, if 2 files have the same names they cannot be included in the same list.
+Important : the comparison is based on file names by default, if 2 files have the same names, the comparison should be based on the file path (see tips).
 - copy list A in list_A directory (TSV format - 3 columns : footprint filename path - path is not used for comparison)
 - copy list B in list_B directory (TSV format - 3 columns : footprint filename path - path is not used for comparison)
 - start the software in the CompareFootprintLists directory